-Refer to the Medical Policy titled Bariatric Surgery (for New Mexico Only) for information regarding endoscopic therapies for the treatment of obesity.
+Refer to the Medical Policy titled Bariatric Surgery for information regarding endoscopic therapies for the treatment of obesity.

 Definitions

 Achalasia: A primary esophageal motor disorder of unknown etiology characterized by degeneration of the myenteric plexus, which results in impaired relaxation of the esophagogastric junction (EGJ), along with the loss of organized peristalsis in the esophageal body [American Society of Gastrointestinal Endoscopy (ASGE)].